Kirby-te/JU/Y2S2/OOS/Ass2/threads.md

 ## Thread States

 ![image](https://github.com/HJ4263/JU/assets/143291338/75fe2b2a-1609-4333-b965-4d46986a6259)

 * New:
 * Active: start()
   * Runnable
     * threads lie for thier slice of time to get run in the CPU
   * Running
     * run for a pre-determined time
 * Blocked / Waiting
   * a thread is insctive for a span of time
   * in this state it doesn't consume any cycle of CPU
   * when main thread invokes join() method it goes into waiting for the child threads to finish
 * Timed Waiting
   * waitng for leads to stervation
   * sleep()
 * Terminated

-## Commonly used methods of Thread class:
+## Commonly used methods of Thread class

     public void run(): is used to perform action for a thread. public void start(): starts the execution of the thread.JVM calls the run() method on the thread. public void sleep(long miliseconds): Causes the currently executing thread to sleep (temporarily cease execution) for the specified number of milliseconds.